thepieterdc/publishing-lod-streams/ResearchStrategy.md

 Lnenicka, M.,Komarkova, J. (2019, June).
 Developing a government enterprise architecture framework to support the requirements of big and open linked data with the use of cloud computing

 <a id="21" href>[21]</a>
-van Schalkwyk, F.,Willmers, M., McNaughton M. (2015, October): Viscous Open Data: The Roles of Intermediaries in an Open Data Ecosystem
+van Schalkwyk, F.,Willmers, M., McNaughton M. (2015, October).
+Viscous Open Data: The Roles of Intermediaries in an Open Data Ecosystem

+<a id="22" href>[22]</a>
+Dwivedi, Y.,Janssen, M., Slade, E., Rana, N., Weerakkody, V., Millard, J., Hidders, J., Snijders, D., (2016, July).
+Driving innovation through big open linked data (BOLD):
+Exploring antecedents using interpretive structural modelling

+<a id="23" href> [23]</a>
+Hossain, M., Dwivedi, Y., Rana, N. (2016, April).
+State-of-the-art in open data research: Insights from existing literature and a research agenda